jackpuncochar/jackpuncochar/README.md

 https://github.com/jackpuncochar/cfb-simulation

+# Financial Consultant Chatbot Using Cosine Similarity

+- **Objective:** Develop a chatbot that answers questions related to finance.
+Learn the basics of how chatbots work without getting into the complexity of programs like ChatGPT.
+Generative content is gaining popularity as companies look to automate customer service and even answer questions that employees might have regarding internal documents and processes.
+- **Technologies Used:** Python, pandas, nltk, TfidVectorizer, cosine_similarity
+- **Methods:** here are the methods used in coding the chatbot
+- **Results:** here are the results of the chatbot along with future improvements.

 ## Skills and Technologies

 - **Programming Languages:** Python, R
-- **Libraries and Frameworks:** Pandas, NumPy, scikit-learn, TensorFlow, dplyr
+- **Libraries and Frameworks:** Pandas, NumPy, scikit-learn, TensorFlow, nltk, dplyr
 - **Database:** SQL
 - **Visualization:** Matplotlib, Seaborn, Plotly, ggplot, Tableau